Factsheet: Legal Protection for Administering Pain and Symptom Relief

 Double effect is part of Australian law.
 In Queensland, Western Australia, South Australia and the Australian Capital Territory there is also legislation which recognises double effect.

-In what setting will double effect apply?
+Where will double effect apply?

 Double effect can apply when the person's death occurs in a hospital, residential aged care facility or other health service.
 It can also apply when the person dies at home.